DOI-ONRR/doi-extractives-data/research/00_UserTypes/00_UserTypes.md

 * Laura works for an **NGO**.
 She’s concerned about increasing volumes of oil being transported by train through her state following a recent derailment.
 She wants to determine if oil production on federal lands has recently increased to help her interpret transportation-related risks to her state.
 She can easily find data that she trusts for oil production on federal lands.
 She can use that along with state production and export volumes, from other sources, to complete her analysis.

 ## User Type 3: Storyteller
-We've interviewed 4 storytellers.
-And 3 users who are storytellers for how they use the data, but find the data as question answerers or domain learners.
+We've interviewed 6 storytellers and 4 users who are storytellers for how they use the data, but find the data as question answerers or domain learners.
 ![Storyteller users on a matrix](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/Storytellers.PNG)
 ### Goals
 * Understand what is happening with natural resources.